Turnip Rock Farm and Cosmic Wheel Creamery

 Secondary Contact: Rama Hoffpauir

-Internship informationGeneral Farm Description: 80 Acre farm, just 4 miles south of Amery WI.
+Internship informationGeneral Farm Description: We are on an 80 Acre farm, just 4 miles south of Amery WI.
 4 Acres in low till, intensive vegetable production.
 We use mostly hand powered techniques to plant, till and maintain highly productive vegetable garden.
 We serve 180 member CSA, some wholesale and farmers markets.
-In addition we have a 18 cow herd, using alternative dairy practices of Once a Day Milking, Management intensive grazing, using only grass for our feed supply to our dairy.
+In addition to veggies, we have a 15 cow dairy herd.
+We use alternative dairy practices such as once a day milking, management intensive grazing, and using only grass for our feed supply to our dairy.
 All the milk goes to cheese production on farm.
 Additionally we keep 14-25 hogs on pasture and are fed whey from the creamery.
+We would love to have you out to the farm to see it and to meet in person if you are interested in working with us!

 CRAFT Member Farm?
 No